multiformats/cid/README.md

 ## What is it?

 A CID is a self-describing content-addressed identifier.
 It uses cryptographic hashes to achieve content addressing.
-It uses several [multiformats](https://github.com/multiformats/multiformats) to achieve flexible self-description, namely [multihash](https://github.com/multiformats/multihash) for hashes, [multicodec](https://github.com/multiformats/multicodec) for data content types, and [multibase](https://github.com/multiformats/multibase) to encode the CID itself into strings.
+It uses several [multiformats](https://github.com/multiformats/multiformats) to achieve flexible self-description, namely:
+1. [multihash](https://github.com/multiformats/multihash) to hash content addressed, and
+2. [multicodec](https://github.com/multiformats/multicodec) to type that addressed content, to form a binary self-contained identifier, and optionally also
+3. [multibase](https://github.com/multiformats/multibase) to encode that binary CID as a  string.

 Concretely, it's a *typed* content address: a tuple of `(content-type, content-address)`.